-Often, when dealing with hostility and violence, people are encouraged to fast-track to problem-solve how to make it go away.
-However, deeper understanding is needed in order to make the intervention sustainable.
+This training takes the participants through several stages.
+It is applicable for providers, parents, law enforcement, etc. who are looking to gain more skills and apply new techniques when they are in a conflict, have heightened emotions, or are working with others experiencing conflict and heightened emotions.
+Often, when dealing with hostility and violence, people tend to fast-track and problem-solve how to make it go away.
+However, deeper understanding, a “nonviolent” attitude (we will cover this), and empathy are needed in order to make the intervention effective and sustainable.
 This begins with an honest look at oneself.

-Finally, we will discuss how not to further escalate situations.
-We will learn and practice the sequence of steps when intervening in a conflict.
-Important points of this stage include: the progression of behavior, assessment and risk management, the role of a mediator, and various scenarios involving the crisis intervention of two people and for a group.
+Finally, we will examine a sequence of useful steps when intervening in a conflict.
+Important points include: the progression of behavior, assessment and risk management, the role of a mediator, and various scenarios involving the intervention and de-escalation between two people.